-EPL 7769 was granted by the MME on the 02th of December 2019 for base and rare metals, dimension stones, industrial minerals, and precious metals.
+EPL 7769 was granted by the MME on the 02nd of December 2019 for base and rare metals, dimension stones, industrial minerals, and precious metals.
 The EPL is located in the Hardap Region and extended into the Khomas Region.
 The region has a trunk road, which links the region to both the south and the north of the country.
 Rehoboth is the nearest town to the proposed project area.

-5.3 SITE AND SURROUNDING ENVIRONMENT
+5.2 SITE AND SURROUNDING ENVIRONMENT

-Rehoboth is located at the intersection of the B1 and the C25 roads.
+EPL 7769 is located within the Rehoboth townland which is located at the intersection of the B1 and the C25 roads.
 The B1 connects Rehoboth with Mariental to the south and Windhoek to the north.
 A number of district roads crisscross the Hardap Region, while a network of farm roads and tracks provide access to the EPL (Figure 5).